-An aerial survey for summer resident caribou was conducted from November 26 to 29, 2015.
-The survey took place before the Pen Islands coastal caribou herd had migrated back into the Keeyask region.
-Observers searched for signs of caribou presence, such as tracks or scat in the snow, to identify the distance that summer resident caribou travel from their known summer range at Gull and Stephens lakes.
+An aerial survey for summer resident caribou was conducted on pre-defined survey transects from December 8 to 10, 2016.
+The survey took place before the Pen Islands coastal caribou herd typically migrates back into the Keeyask Region.
+Observers searched for signs of caribou presence, such as tracks or scat in the snow, to identify the distance that summer resident caribou travel from their known summer range at Gull and Stephens lakes, identified during environmental assessment studies (2011 to 2014).
 When caribou were observed, group size, age (calf or adult), and sex were recorded where possible.
-The winter locations of the summer resident caribou and their tracks were mapped and were compared with their summer distribution by measuring the distance between known calving areas at Gull and Stephens lakes and their winter locations.
+The winter locations of the summer resident caribou and their tracks were mapped and compared with their summer distribution by measuring the distance between previously identified calving areas at Gull and Stephens lakes and their winter locations.